-For significant changes to the visual design, user experience, data model, or architecture, we highly recommend posting a mockup, screenshot, or description of what you have in mind to zulip-devel@ to get broad feedback before you spend too much time on implementation details.
+For significant changes to the visual design, user experience, data model, or architecture, we highly recommend posting a mockup, screenshot, or description of what you have in mind to the #design stream on chat.zulip.org to get broad feedback before you spend too much time on implementation details.

 Feedback on how to make this development process more efficient, fun, and friendly to new contributors is very welcome!
-Just send an email to the Zulip Developers list with your thoughts.
+Just send an email to the zulip-devel list with your thoughts.